 A 2015 study evaluating wrinkle depth, elasticity and hydration showed positive results too.
 Participants in this trial received one dose daily.
 The one frustration with this study, however, is that there is no information around the dose or type of collagen used.
 Results were largely positive and there was an 8% reduction in wrinkle depth and the deeper the wrinkle the greater the reduction in depth.
 There was also a significant improvement in skin hydration and elasticity.
 This study was conducted on postmenopausal females and skin results were measured using the skin on the inner forearm.

 So, do collagen supplements work?
 The evidence above is positive and highlights beneficial results for skin elasticity, sebum and wrinkle depth.
-The results although beneficial across the ages, were greater for females aged over 50.
+There isn’t a huge amount of research available and the results although beneficial across the ages, were greater for females aged over 50.
+There is also limited research available for females in their 20s/30s and therefore no evidence to support whether it will, in fact, provide the same benefits as those aged over 40.

 What to look for in a supplement